[This article was originally published in August 2020 and has been revised and expanded.]

 Almost everything we buy comes in some kind of cardboard package.
-And all that means quite a bit of cardboard recycling that has to be done.
+And that means quite a bit of cardboard recycling that has to be done.
+But how to do it?

-The problem is that we often think it's just a simple matter of throwing boxes and packages in our paper recycling bin.
-But there's more to it than that.
+The problem is that we often think it's just a simple matter of throwing used boxes and packages into our paper recycling bin.
+But there's much more to it than that.

 Is Cardboard Recycling Really That Complicated?